ramirocrc/odys/docs/concepts/optimizer.md

 # Optimization

-The optimization engine in optimes transforms energy system models into mathematical optimization problems and solves them using state-of-the-art solvers.
+The optimization engine in odis transforms energy system models into mathematical optimization problems and solves them using state-of-the-art solvers.

 ## Mathematical Framework